-An educator, artist, social activist, and Chair of Religious Studies at Marymount School of New York.
+An educator, artist, social activist, and former chair of Religious Studies at the Marymount School of New York.
 For over a decade, Jacqueline has designed and taught middle and upper school courses in social justice, world religions, and Christian ethics at independent Catholic schools.
 She holds a BA from Duke University, MA from Yale Divinity School, and is a graduate of the Religious Worlds institute.

 Kathy Wildman Zinger

 Teaches world history at Newton South High School, in Newton, MA.
 Prior to teaching at Newton South, she taught in Fairfax County, VA, where she worked with colleagues to develop a widely emulated full-year world religions course (discussed in her essay "Electing Comparative Religion").
 She is a frequent speaker and trainer on the study of religion in American public schools.